No Exit (Blondie album): Release and reception

 No Exit reached number three on the UK Albums Chart, and was certified gold by the British Phonographic Industry (BPI) for sales in excess of 100,000 copies.
 It was preceded by the single "Maria", which became Blondie's sixth UK number one, exactly 20 years after the band's first number one, "Heart of Glass", making them the first American band to have chart-topping UK singles in three different decades: 1970s, 1980s, and 1990s.
 A second single, "Nothing Is Real but the Girl", peaked at number 26 on the UK Singles Chart.
-The title track, "No Exit", was released as a limited-edition third single in Europe, and is a fusion of classical, hip hop and rock, and featured raps by Mobb Deep, Coolio, U-God, and Inspectah Deck.
+The title track, "No Exit", was released as a limited-edition third single in Europe, and is a fusion of classical, hip hop and rock, and featuring raps by Mobb Deep, Coolio, U-God, and Inspectah Deck.
+"Screaming Skin" was released as a promo single in the US in late 1999.

 The album was released in several editions in different countries with various bonus tracks, mainly live versions of songs recorded during the band's No Exit Tour.
-The album was also reissued in 2001 along with all of Blondie's other studio albums, this time including three bonus tracks.
+It was also reissued in 2001 along with all of Blondie's other studio albums.

 Chris Stein commented on the title of the album in a 2004 interview: "The title was taken from a Sartre play, which says there's no madness in individuals, it's all in groups.
 I think that's probably what all these reality TV shows are about.
 Maybe we were a reality TV show before there was reality TV."

-The album is not available on streaming platforms or digital music stores, most likely because of a possible dispute in licensing or distribution rights, although the song "Maria" from the album can still be found on these platforms and stores on compilation albums.
+The album was not available on streaming platforms or digital music stores for several years, most likely because of a possible dispute in licensing or distribution rights, although the song "Maria" from the album could still be found on these platforms and stores on compilation albums.
+No Exit and its follower The Curse of Blondie (2003) were added to all streaming platforms on November 16, 2023.